Python-AI-Solutions/websites-management/k8s/WIREGUARD_SETUP.md

 | 51820 | UDP | WireGuard VPN |

 Additional rules:
-- All traffic from WireGuard network (10.99.0.0/24) is allowed
+- Every allowed port listed above is limited to the WireGuard subnet (10.99.0.0/24)
 - Established connections are allowed
 - ICMP (ping) is allowed